-Many of Remitly’s customers are immigrants who have made the sacrifice to support their loved ones back home, which comes with additional budgeting challenges.
-With our customers in mind, we’ve rounded up some of the best apps for money management.
+Many of Remitly’s customers are immigrants who sacrifice to support their loved ones back home, bringing additional budgeting challenges.
+With our customers in mind, we’ve rounded up some of the best budgeting apps to help you manage money.
 Whether free or low-cost, these handy apps offer plenty of features to get your expenses in order.

-Usually, you will need to link to a bank account to get the full functionality.
+Usually, you will need to link a bank account to budgeting apps to get the full functionality.
 Beyond that, some apps offer more financial planning features.

-12 Best Budget Apps
+15 Best Budgeting Apps

 1. Budget by Koody 🇬🇧

 The Budget by Koody app has a simple, personalized interface that helps you keep up with your finances and control all your financial accounts.

-This free app has a smart chatbot with a funny “roast me” feature if you like your financial planning with a side of humor.
+The app has a smart chatbot with a funny “roast me” feature if you like your financial planning with a side of humor.
 When using the roast mode, the Cleo app sends comical GIFs and “burn” messages to help you notice bad spending habits.

-Emma‘s free budget app helps manage your finances from a central place.
+Emma‘s free app helps manage your finances from a central place.
 It automatically plans your expenses and identifies wasteful subscriptions.